Watermill Lane to close temporarily to join North Bexhill Access Road

 The Secretary of State gave consent in January 2017 for the closure of Watermill Lane and its replacement at its southern end with a new road network, which gained planning consent in February 2016.

-When the NBAR opens later this year, Watermill Lane will connect to it from the north only, leading eastwards to the Combe Valley Way and westwards to the Ninfield Road (A269), while the NBAR will connect Combe Valley Way directly through to the Ninfield Road.
+When the NBAR opens, Watermill Lane will connect to it from the north only, leading eastwards to the Combe Valley Way and westwards to the Ninfield Road (A269), while the NBAR will connect Combe Valley Way directly through to the Ninfield Road.

-In the meantime, Sea Change’s construction contractor needs to close Watermill Lane from 9 July until NBAR is completed in October 2018, in the places shown in the drawing.
+In the meantime, Sea Change’s construction contractor needs to close Watermill Lane from 9 July in the places shown in the drawing.

 To arrange this closure, Sea Change has obtained a ‘Temporary Traffic Regulation Order’ from the East Sussex highways authority.
 This included gaining approval for a diversion route (also shown), which is to travel between Sidley and the towns and villages to the north via the A269 through Ninfield and the B2204 through Catsfield.